sfcheung/manymome/README.md

 Can estimate standardized indirect effects and standardized conditional indirect effects without the need to standardize the variables.
-The  bootstrap confidence intervals for standardized effects correctly take into account the sampling variation of the standardizers (the standard deviations of the predictor and the outcome variable).
+The bootstrap and Monte Carlo confidence intervals for standardized effects correctly take into account the sampling variation of the standardizers (the standard deviations of the predictor and the outcome variable) by recomputing them in each bootstrap sample or replication.

 - **Supports Missing Data**